Friends Don’t Let Friends Buy Crappy Souvenirs

 Shop windows give a glimpse into the fashion world.

 The beautiful music of French songs played by a local accordion player.
 I’m not sure how locals feel about them.
 It was an honor for us to donate to these street players.
-I can still hear the song when I think about this day.
+I hear the songs in my mind when I think about this day.

-Sharing a cocktail on the deck is a memory that needs no souvenir.
+But, sharing a cocktail on the deck of the ship is a memory that needs no souvenir.